CharlGottschalk/approvejs/docs/pages/root/custom-tests.md

     result.each(function(error) {
         console.log(error);
     });
-    // Let's just alert the level of this answer as well. alert('You are a ' + result.myTest.level);
+    // Let's just alert the level of this result as well. alert('You are a ' + result.myTest.level);
 }
 ```